Spray Painting Door Knobs on a Budget

 TSP Cleaner (optional) – I keep this on hand.
-You can get it at any home improvement store.
+You can get it at any home improvement or hardware store.

 Step 1: Remove the Door Hardware

 Remove the hardware from the base of the knob with a screwdriver.
 One of the first things I like to do is use a piece of painter’s tape to label which set of knobs went with which door.

 A reader asked if you can spray paint door knobs without removing them and while it is tempting, just take them all off to spray paint!

 You can see here where I spray painted my shower using the same process and the results were amazing but even though I taped off every bit off our bathroom, there was still over-spray on our master closet shelves over 12 feet away.
 Just don’t risk it!

 Notice I taped the part that goes into the wall because it will more than likely get scratched up anyway.
 That part is called the throw latch and yes, I had to look that up!